neurite/debian-setup/docs/0300-nvidia.md

             import torch
             torch.cuda.is_available()
             ```

-### Pytorch
+### PyTorch

-PyTorch allows you to choose a particular version of CUDA when installing PyTorch.
-Make sure the NVIDIA graphics driver version is compatible.
+PyTorch allows you to choose a specific version of CUDA when installing PyTorch.
+Just make sure that the NVIDIA graphics driver version is compatible.

 For example, `conda install pytorch -c pytorch` installs CUDA 9.0 which requires graphics driver >= 384.81.